PathwayCommons/cpath2/README.md

-, which normally takes a day or two - executes the following data integration steps: import the metadata, clean, convert to BioPAX, normalize the data, build the BioPAX warehouse, merge into the main BioPAX model, create Lucene index, several summary files and a script to convert the final BioPAX models to SIF, GMT, TXT formats.
+, which normally takes a day or two - executes the following data integration steps: import the metadata, clean, convert to BioPAX, normalize the data, build the BioPAX warehouse, merge into the main BioPAX model, create Lucene index, several summary files and `export.sh` script to convert the final BioPAX models to SIF, GMT, TXT formats.

+    cd downloads

+Copy the latest paxtools.jar into this current directory and run -

+    sh export.sh 2>&1 >console.out &

+(- which takes overnight or a day and night); upload/copy/move (but keep at least blacklist.txt, *All.BIOPAX.owl.gz) all the files from this here and ../data/ directories to the file server, or configure so that they can be downloaded from e.g. `http://www.pathwaycommons.org/archives/PC2/v{version_number}` (or else).

 Once the instance is configured and data processed, run the web service using the same script as follows: